Gord McNeilly

 Gord McNeilly is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in the 2019 Prince Edward Island general election.
 He represents the district of Charlottetown-West Royalty as a member of the Liberal Party of Prince Edward Island.

 In the 2015 provincial election, he ran as the NDP candidate in the district of Charlottetown-Lewis Point, coming in a close second (30.67%) after the Liberal Kathleen Casey (34.26%).

+He was re-elected in the 2023 general election.

+As of September 8, 2024, he serves as the Opposition critic for Wellness, Social Development, Housing, Justice, Public Safety, and the Status of Women.
+He also serves as the Opposition House Leader.

+He is the only black member of the legislature.